An FSO’s Guide to the Benefits of Managed Security Services

 Access to Specialized Skills

 Hiring and keeping in-house security talent is tough, especially for small and midsize defense contractors.
-The demand is high, the costs are higher, and most FSOs don’t have the time or budget to build out a full security team.
+The demand is high, the costs are higher, and most FSOs don’t have the time or budget to build out a full cybersecurity team or dedicated IT teams.

 MSSPs close that gap.
 You gain immediate access to certified professionals who focus solely on security and compliance: people who understand the evolving threat landscape and know what it takes to meet DoD requirements.
 For FSOs managing multiple roles without adequate internal support, that’s not just helpful—it’s essential.